Skip to main content

 66%

-• Innovative mechanics that take full advantage of the digital format, allowing for unique card interactions.
+• Innovative mechanics that take advantage of the digital format, such as persistent card effects and unique abilities.

-• Pay-to-win model makes it difficult for free-to-play players to compete in PvP.
+• Pay-to-win elements in PvP, making it difficult for free-to-play players to compete without significant grinding or spending money.

 • gameplay

-• “Hex is a deep trading card game that embraces its digital nature, with mechanics not feasible in meatspace.”
+• “Hex is a deep trading card game that embraces its digital nature, with mechanics not feasible in traditional card games.”

 • “While the core of the game offers a lot in the form of a very expansive card game with novel concepts and gameplay mechanisms, the management is mishandling the game in awful fashion.”